humanmade/altis-documentation/other-docs/guides/how-to-submit-a-bug-report.md

-# How to submit a bug report.
+# How to Submit a Bug Report

 Bugs happen, and we’re here to support you.
 If you find a bug in Altis, we'll handle fixing it.